seyserkoze/reliable-distributed/reliable/cloudlet/readme.md

     key: zip            value: (zip file containing the photos to check, name can by anything)

+To tell the cloudlet you're leaving:

+    key: requestType    value: leave

 #### Cloudlet Requests to server:

 To initialize itself(everything here is a string):